johnwcowan/pdp8x/arch.md

 Instructions are fetched, decoded, and executed as follows:

- * If the Q register is 0,
-   set IR to the most significant halfword of M[Y];
-   but if the Q register is 1,
-   set IR to the least significant halfword of M[Y].
+ * Set IR to the least significant halfword of M[PC].

  * Set OP to the 4 most significant bits of IR.